 In the bustle of a care home there isn’t always time come up with new ideas for activities, especially activities that are unique.
 This little book contains two years-worth of creative experiments.
 Each of the recipes are custom made to last for an enjoyable half hour or hour.
 Some of them are even quicker, ideas for a 10 minute discussion.
 They’re a challenge, but an enjoyable challenge.

-Objects stimulate memory – we’ve seen this time and again.
+“Objects stimulate memory – we’ve seen this time and again.
 Lois passed a rolling pin around a group and people were immediately talking about the kitchens of their childhood.
 I watched Glenys hand a cotton shuttle from a mill round a group of older people with dementia – and the fascination for that object was electric.
 It seemed to Lois and I that something could be done with that energy, generated by significant objects.”
 Philip

 Creative activities can bring focus to objects, helping to find a shape for the emotions and recollections that the objects bring.
 They can also help you go deeper.
 If you try to really search for the words that describe, say, how much an old teddy bear meant to you when you were a kid, you’ll find that the object stops being just an object, it becomes a doorway back into the past.

-People can be shut off by embarrassment, of their own volition.
+“People can be shut off by embarrassment.
 There’s a stigma with mental health and society needs to address that.
 But I find activities like this therapeutic.
 People feel comfortable, not threatened, at ease with others.
 It engenders a feeling of confidence and fellowship.”